wxie2017/wxie2017.github.io/pages/speech/I_tell_myself_a_story.md

 Good morning.

 (Standing here.)
-Now facing the screen, my heart beat is over 100.
+Now facing the screen is the same as standing on the stage, my heartbeat is over 100 times/minute.
+I have fear.
 I feel nervous.

 Dear audience, contest chair.

 Have you ever felt the same when you took part in the speech contest?
-Do you have a good way to deal with your nervousness?
+Do you have a good way to deal with this situation?

 I was told to take a deep breath.
 That worked, just a little bit.

 I was told to regard the audience as cabbages.
 I cannot, and you wouldn't.

-I tell myself a story.
+My secret weapon is to tell myself a story.

 In the story, I am standing on a large stage just as we have in the Toastmasters International speech contest.
 The bright light sheds over